gxc-challenge-winter21/the-green-mile/README.md

 For quicker information gathering some files provided on deepdive will be transfered to this repository and linked here on a wiki page.
 Therefore, further course information can be found in the provided [Course Syllabus](https://github.com/gxc-challenge-winter21/the-green-mile/blob/d411f7fb2f51987ed30f1dae4a7448461b7ab02d/Course_Syllabus.pdf)

-How might we improve the process of tripping for tourers and travellers in order to create a more seamless mobility experience.
 ***